Norrie 'embracing and enjoying' Wimbledon run

 "I was, like, 'Oh really, OK'.
 I played along, didn't say anything and on the way out I said 'I am Cameron Norrie'.
 He couldn't believe it."

-It is unlikely the same bartender will make the same mistake after world number 12 Norrie finally cracked the last 16 of a Grand Slam.
+It is unlikely the same bartender will make the same mistake after world number 12 Norrie reached the Wimbledon quarter-finals, where he will play unseeded Belgian David Goffin on Tuesday.

 The 26-year-old left-hander has enjoyed a rapid rise up the ATP rankings in the past couple of years, but was still to make a real breakthrough at one of the sport's four major tournaments.

-Success at these events really cements a player in the public conscience and Norrie's victory over American Steve Johnson felt like the moment which will start to mark him out to wider British society.
+Success at these events really cements a player in the public conscience and Norrie's fourth-round victory over American Tommy Paul felt like another moment which will start to mark him out to wider British society.

-While making a name for himself is not Norrie's main goal, he says he is enjoying the attention which comes with being one of Britain's biggest hopes at the All England Club.
+While making a name for himself is not Norrie's main goal, he says he is enjoying the attention that comes with being one of Britain's biggest hopes at the All England Club.

-A fervent atmosphere built gradually on Centre Court during his win against Johnson, with chants of 'Norrie, Norrie, Norrie!
-Oi, oi oi!' starting after he broke in the second set and creating a jubilant mood as he moved towards victory.
+A fervent atmosphere built gradually on Centre Court during his third-round win against Steve Johnson, with chants of 'Norrie, Norrie, Norrie!
+Oi, oi oi!' creating a jubilant mood as he moved towards victory.

-"Being the British number one, playing on Centre Court, being in the spotlight and playing to that level that I did, was a lot of fun," he said.
+Afterwards he said he was "embracing and enjoying" being Britain's greatest hope at the championships.

+The warm backing continued over on Court One on Sunday when he beat Paul in straight sets.

 How a multi-cultural journey is thriving in London